Industry-leading Performance

 PacketController represents the new generation of bandwidth management in policy enforcement.
-It provides all the features you need to control the amount of bandwidth with stunning performance.
+It provides all the features you need to control the amount of bandwidth with ultra-low latency performance.

 The PacketController operates as a Layer 2 switch (transparent mode) or a Layer 3 gateway (route mode).
 In either of the deployment modes, the PacketController device has a dedicated Ethernet management interface, different from the Ethernet data interfaces.
 You can assign an IPv4 address and/or an IPv6 address to the management interface.